usbarmory/interlock/README.md

 ```

 The functionality can be enabled by compiling INTERLOCK as shown in the
-'Compiling' section, with the exception that the 'with_textsecure' target
+'Compiling' section, with the exception that the 'with_signal' target
 should be used when issuing the make command:

 ```
-make with_textsecure
+make with_signal
 ```

 Alternatively you can automatically download, compile and install the package,
 under your GOPATH, as follows:

 ```
-go get -u -tags textsecure github.com/inversepath/interlock/cmd/interlock
+go get -u -tags signal github.com/inversepath/interlock/cmd/interlock
 ```

-The "TextSecure" entry must be added to the "ciphers" configuration parameter
+The "Signal" entry must be added to the "ciphers" configuration parameter (see
-(see Configuration section), to enable it.
+Configuration section), to enable it.

 ```
         "ciphers": [
                 "OpenPGP",
                 "AES-256-OFB",
                 "TOTP",
-                "TextSecure"
+                "Signal"
         ]
 ```